PeaceOff/FEUP-COMP/README.txt

-**PROJECT TITLE: SIMPLE: A compiler of Simple to Java Bytecodes
+﻿**PROJECT TITLE: SIMPLE: A compiler of Simple to Java Bytecodes

 **GROUP: G27

 (Names, numbers, self assessment, and contribution of the members of the group to the project according to:)

-NAME1: David Azevedo, NR1: 201405846, GRADE1: 20, CONTRIBUTION1: 33,3%
+NAME1: David Azevedo, NR1: 201405846, GRADE1: 18, CONTRIBUTION1: 33,3%

 NAME2: João Ferreira, NR2: 201404332, GRADE2: 20, CONTRIBUTION2: 33,3%